ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/syntax/_includes/action/define_do.md

 **Syntax**

-1. `DEFINE ACTION`: action definition.
+1. `DEFINE ACTION`: Action definition.
 1. [Action name](../../expressions.md#named-nodes) that will be used to access the defined action further in the query.
 1. The values of parameter names are listed in parentheses.
 1. `AS` keyword.